Animation, sound effects (SFX) and visual effects (VFX) are used to add movement, energy

 Fast-paced arcade quiz – decide if each example uses CGI, SFX, VFX, stop-motion or motion graphics and explain why.

-Exam Practice – Animation, SFX & VFX
+Exam Practice – Animation, SFX & VFX (AI Marker)

 Q1.
 State one reason why a game trailer might use animation instead of live action footage.
 (1 mark)